-METRO also offers a 401(a) defined contribution plan (401(a) DC Plan) for new full-time employees not covered by the collective bargaining agreement hired after September 30, 2007 and September 30, 2012 for those covered by the agreement.
-This pension plan also includes employees who were participants of METROs Union and Non-Union Pension Plans (Pension Plans) but changed status from union position to a non-union or vice versa after the Pension Plans closed for new employees.
-METRO matches up to four (4) percent of employee's compensation based on their contributions to their Deferred Compensation Plan account.
+The Plan is a single employer, 401(a) defined contribution pension plan which is designed to assist fultime employees in accumulating resources for their retirement.
+This Plan became effective for new full-time employees not covered by the collective bargaining agreement on September 30, 2007 and on September 30, 2012 for those covered by the agreement.
+It also includes employees who were participants of METRO's Union and Non-Union Pension Plans (Pension Plans) but changed their status from union position to a non-union or vice versa after the Pension Plans closed for new employees.
+This is the only retirement plan available to new full-time employees and during the last three calendar years the number of participants increased to 3,107 for 2019, 2,835 for 2018 and 2,439 for 2017.